Can you help with a study on difficult conversations?

 Have you ever found it difficult to talk to someone about your cancer diagnosis, miscarriage, or bereavement?
-My research team is currently looking for people over the age of 18 who have recently (within the past 2 years) experienced one of these difficult situations (i.e., cancer diagnosis, miscarriage, bereavement).
+My research team is currently looking for people over the age of 18 who have recently (within the past 5 years) experienced one of these difficult situations (i.e., cancer diagnosis, miscarriage, bereavement).
 We want to understand your experiences in talking to other people about your situation.
 Participation involves an online survey which will take 15-25 minutes.
-Click here to find out if you’re eligible and to fill out the survey.
 Results will be posted here.

 Scavenger hunt game:

 If you want to try out the (FREE!) scavenger hunt game mentioned on NPR and the BBC (summer-autumn 2019):

 - Download the free GooseChase app (from your usual app store)